 How do I know if I should select the 4 or 7-week race build plan, or just apply the Single Race Prep Week and follow the baseline plan?
-January 10, 2020 19:25 Updated Follow Not a Member yet? $25/month Get Purple Patch Education Membership, A complete performance education program for coaches and athletes.
+January 10, 2020 19:25 Updated Follow Not signed in?
+Log into your Purple Patch account for full access to your education program for coaches and athletes.
 You need to sign in to view this page.
 Great question!
 The immediate answer is that you should not add the race builds too often!
 The majority of squad athletes simply mimic what the in-person San Francisco Squad members tend to do to prepare for their races: They follow the baseline plan!
 The heartbeat of the baseline program progresses through phases of training that will allow race-readiness for the majority of your key races if you are racing between March - mid-October.
 This means life can be pretty simple: Step One: Apply your race event to the calendar on the day of your race.
 Step Two: Head to the library and apply a Single Week Race Build to the week of your race.
 This will include a week of recovery for IRONMAN and Half IRONMAN and then reintegration back onto the baseline plan following your event.
 Simply choose whether you are racing Olympic, IRONMAN, or IRONMAN 70.3.
 Step Three: Begin following the baseline plan — you are all set!
 Your training will get ‘dropped’ on a rolling 14-days-ahead pattern.
 What about the race builds?
 On some occasions, athletes desire or require more nuanced programming.
 With Squad, our mission is to cover all bases and deliver programming to fit as many athletes' lives as possible.
 A Race Build represents a departure from the main squad baseline program for a series of weeks heading into a specific race.
 We have several types of race builds broken into 4 week and 7 week plans.
 You will notice in your Today's Plan library designations such as: 4 or 7 week IRONMAN Plans: builds into an IRONMAN distance race 4 or 7 week 70.3 Plans: builds into a Half Iron distance race 4 or 7 week Olympic Plans: builds into a short-course (Sprint / Olympic) distance race You can review how to best select your plan duration in the explanation below.
 4-Week Plan: Some Olympic or IRONMAN 70.3 A-races would benefit from a short 4-week build in.
 This will ensure you convert fitness into a flash of feel-good, race-specific intensity and don’t arrive fatigued.
 You can also use the 4-week plan if you are coming off a prior key event and recovery, and have a short ramp into another key event coming up in a few weeks time.
 7-Week Plan: If your training consistency has been good, and you are driving toward a major short course or IRONMAN 70.3 type event, then you might decide to utilize a 7-week Build.
 It carries the progression of the season but has a couple of cycles of high race-specificity that will prime you for great race performance.
 As you build your season, keep in mind that there are 1-2 post-race recovery weeks built into those race builds depending on the distance.
 Remember that real confidence and power will come from some individual coaching and planning -- and you can always choose to grab a consulting session with one of our coaches to set up your season and guide you through the best use of plans.
 This extra consult will be a great investment for many Squad members.
 Book a consult here!
 Related articles What is the difference between Time-Starved and Time-Rich Race Builds?
 When should I apply a race build?
 If I will no longer be racing, should I remove my race build?
 What happens if I add a rest day before the baseline program drops?
 How do I manually log or update a workout?